 About The Department

-Through teaching and research we aim to challenge both ourselves and our diverse student body to create better ways of analysing, understanding and representing the closely interconnected geographies of environment, socio-economic and cultural and political transformations across the earth.
+The primary remit of the Department of Geography is to study the interlinked relationships between people and the environment across a wide range of geographical topics.
+Through our teaching and research, we aim to challenge both ourselves and our diverse student body to achieve new methods of analysing, representing, and understanding the interconnected geographies of the environmental and anthropogenic transformations across the Earth.

 Address: Department of Geography,